KhayalSuleymani/XSStyle/README.md

 ```

-Lets deep dive to the **Authorize** app coordinator working with clean MVVM-C pattern.
+Lets deep dive to the **Authorize & Payments** apps coordinator to see what is inside, all micro apps working with clean MVVM-C pattern.

 ```swift